BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 *Buy, send/receive, swap, stake, and other crypto transaction services are provided by third-parties provider, which availability may vary based on jurisdiction/territory.

-You can easily buy Ethereum with a credit/debit card or bank transfer.
-Choose from a range of service providers (Paypal, Ramp, MoonPay, Sardine…) and select the option that works best for you.
+You can buy Ethereum with a credit/debit card or bank transfer.
+You can choose from a range of service providers (Paypal, Ramp, MoonPay, Sardine…) and select the option that works best for you.

-Your Ethereum will land safely in your Ledger Ethereum Wallet.
+Your Ethereum will land in your Ledger Ethereum Wallet.

 Put your Ethereum to work and get rewards.